Bikelab Notes #17 — June 5, 1992

 And I subject you to this shallow, rapidfire expose’ of road life to make a point…

 Whenever I start complaining about that phenomenon, however, I soon find myself in one place for a while and it drives me crazy with wanderlust.
 The time involved is anywhere from 2 days to a few months, depending on the bandwidth of the experience.
-Discovery is an addiction; if I may be permitted one more electrical-engineering metaphor, I am living an AC-coupled existence.
+Discovery is an addiction.
+If I may be permitted one more electrical-engineering metaphor, I am living an AC-coupled existence.
 There’s a big series capacitor between my senses and reality, and if the input doesn’t change at some minimum rate, perception decays to zero.
-(Would someone without that capacitor please tell me what it’s like to remain stimulated by the same inputs for years???
-Do you REALLY, or are the habits just too comfortable to break and the costs of change too high?
-Winning entries will be excerpted in the next issue.)

 The only solution, at least logically, is an illegal combination of gain and bandwidth… breaking the rules once again by advancing the technology or trying something outrageous… like…